KindaBrazy/LynxHub-Module-Guide/README.md

     - Where **lynxModule.json** file exist
 - `changeLog`: Document update changes
     - Use `\n` for line breaks (other escape characters like `\t` are not supported)
+- `owner`: Is the WebUI or the repository provided by this module owned by you?

 ### [renderer.ts](./src/renderer.ts) Tips